Sous Vide Steak

 Once the bag is sealed, I clip it to the side of the pot with a binder clip and make sure the entire steak is submerged.
 If the water level is low, I just add more.

-For most steaks that are 1 to 2 inches thick, I cook for 1 to 2 hours.
+For most steaks in that range, I cook for 1 to 2 hours.
 A 1-inch steak is done in about 1 hour; a 1.5 to 2-inch cut needs closer to 2 hours.
 The water bath is forgiving since the temperature stays locked, so if dinner runs late and you go to 3 hours, the steak will still be fine.

 Where I draw the line is 4 hours.
 Past that point, the texture starts to shift.
 The steak gets softer and loses moisture.
 I learned this the hard way when I forgot about a couple of strip steaks one afternoon.
 They were still medium rare in color but the bite was mushy, not what you want.